Angelastelin/angelastelin.github.io/README.md

 Once the new thumbnail and full-size images are uploaded, the next step is to “register” them inside the index.html file so they appear on the page.

 1. Finding the Image Path

 Inside the GitHub file browser, click on your newly uploaded image.
-At the top of the page, GitHub shows the exact path to the file (for example: images/thumbs/Thumb_NewArtwork.png).
+At the top of the page, GitHub shows the exact path to the file (for example:images/thumbs/Thumb_NewArtwork.png).
 You can copy this path directly, then paste it into the code so you don’t need to type it manually.

 3. Open index.html